storesafe/cordova-sqlite-storage/README.md

 # Unit test(s)

-Unit testing is done in `test-www/index.html`.
-To run the test(s) yourself please copy the files from `test-www` (`index.html`, `qunit-1.5.0.js`, & `qunit-1.5.0.css`) into the `www` directory of your Android or iOS Cordova project and make sure you have SQLitePlugin completely installed (JS, Objective-C, and plugin registered).
+Unit testing is done in `test-www/`.
+To run the tests, simply do either:

+    ./bin/test.sh ios

+or in Android:

+    ./bin/test.sh android

 Lawnchair Adapter Usage
 =======================